Origins and history

 Other famous Peridots decorate the Chalice containing the relics of the Three Wise Men in Cologne cathedral.
 Strangely, for a number of decades, these stones were thought to be Emeralds representing 200 carats.
 It is also said that Napoleon gave Josephine Peridots as a token of his love.

-Peridot is the birthstone for August.
+Peridot is the birthstone of August.
 It can be linked to Leo and Virgo signs of the Zodiac and if often associated with Saturn and Venus.

 Peridot jewellery can also be given for wedding anniversaries.